White Peacock Butterfly

 So to jazz it up, I decided to do some awesome paintings of butterflies.

 The butterfly is painted fairly realistic.
 Around the outside there is lot of color and the Penta flowers butterflies love.

 - The extra color and texture creates a free and lively painting.

 Sometimes when you are pouring the paint, it flows into unexpected areas.

 The red and blue flowed into the butterfly's wing.
 That is not its natural wing color.
 But it certainly adds interest to the painting.

 White Peacock detail-2

-The acrylic texture sometimes grabs the paint colors and other times it blocks the paint from flowing.
+The acrylic texture sometimes grabs the paint colors and other times it blocks the paint and keeps it from flowing.

 another awe-inspiring painting